oluoluoxenfree/learn-git/README.md

 The only completely essential terminal commands you need for this workshop are:

-- `cd` this changes you directory (_cd_ get it?!).
-A 'directory' is a folder on your computer if you're looking at it graphically.
+- `cd` this changes your directory (_cd_ get it?!).
+A 'directory' is a folder on your computer if you're looking at it graphically. e.g. `cd Documents` would take you into your Documents folder.

 - `cd ..` lets you go to the directory _above_ the one you're in aka the folder containing the one you're in.